-5.3.1 Modelling Domain
+5.3.1 Modelling domain

-A modelling domain of $52 \times 40 \text{ km}$ (2080 km^2) was used for the air dispersion predictions.
-The bulk modelling domain is ocean, with land and some hills to the east of the proposed mining area.
+A modelling domain of $52 \times 40 \text{ km}$ (2080 km2) was used for the air dispersion predictions.
+The bulk modelling domain is ocean, with land and some hills along the eastern boundary of the modelling domain.
 A 100 metre gridded receptor data file has been incorporated in the model.